blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ]
 ```

-For more informations, you can follow this tutorial: [Get Supported Blockchains](/docs/tutorial/blockchains/get-supported-blockchains)
+For more information, follow this tutorial: [Get Supported Blockchains](/docs/tutorial/blockchains/get-supported-blockchains)

 ### Exchanges

-[Blockchain APIs](https://www.blockchainapis.io) support multiple Decentralized Exchanges.
+[Blockchain APIs](https://www.blockchainapis.io) support many Decentralized Exchanges.

 As you saw in the previous calls, in the result, you got the id of the exchange.

-If you are willing to work on a specific exchange you can specify the ID of the exchange in your API call.
+If you are willing to work on a specific exchange, you can specify the ID of the exchange in your API call.

 The API call below will give you the list of available exchanges: